Sheaf quantization from exact WKB analysis: Abstract

 \section{Abstract}

 A sheaf quantization is a sheaf associated to a Lagrangian brane.
-By using the ideas of exact WKB analysis, spectral networks, and scattering diagrams, we sheaf-quantize spectral curves over the Novikov ring under some assumptions on the behavior of Stokes curves.
+By using the results of exact WKB analysis, we sheaf-quantize spectral curves over the Novikov ring under some assumptions on the behavior of Stokes curves.

-For Schr\"odinger equations, we prove that the local system associated to the sheaf quantization (microlocalization a.k.a. abelianization) over the spectral curve can be identified with the Voros--Iwaki--Nakanishi coordinate and the Fock--Goncharov coordinate.
+For Schr\"odinger equations, we prove that the local system associated to the sheaf quantization (microlocalization a.k.a. abelianization) over the spectral curve can be identified with the Voros--Iwaki--Nakanishi coordinate.

 We expect that these sheaf quantizations are the object-level realizations of the $\hbar$-enhanced Riemann--Hilbert correspondence.
-In the subsequent work, we confirm this for the case of Schr\"odinger equations.